 Suitable regulators for butane must have an outlet pressure of 28-30mbar.
 For propane, the regulator must have an outlet pressure of 37mbar.
 YOU MUST HAVE THE PROPER REGULATOR AND BOTTLE IN ORDER FOR THE BARBECUE TO OPERATE SAFELY AND EFFICIENTLY.
 USE OF AN INCORRECT OR FAULTY REGULATOR IS DANGEROUS AND WILL INVALIDATE ANY WARRANTY.
-If in doubt, please consult your gas dealer/distributor.
+Please consult your local gas dealer for the most suitable gas bottles and regulators.